 - Conversation Cut: Especially bad ones are mocked, such as when it seems like the characters have stopped their conversation mid sentence and flown to the other side of the country before resuming.

-- Damned by Faint Praise: In an effort to say something positive about Star Wars Episode I, Mike describes it as being "slightly preferable to having a sand burr in your eye."
+- Damned by Faint Praise: In an effort to say something positive about The Phantom Menace, Mike describes it as being "slightly preferable to having a sand burr in your eye."
 Kevin says he guesses he'd take the film over "having a hot needle stuck into my infected toenail."